- 1 Forensic Science Courses after 12th Career Scope, Salary, Eligibility & Admission

 - 2.10 Future of forensic science

-Forensic Science Courses After 12th – Forensic science, when we thought about it, we imagine someone wearing a white coat and dealing with lots of chemical and solving crime from the thread of a hair.
+Forensic Science Courses After 12th – Forensic science, when we thought about it, we imagine someone wearing a white coat and dealing with lots of chemicals and solving crime from the thread of a hair.
 It’s not totally wrong, but forensic science is much more than that.
-Its science of understanding and solving crimes.<
+Its science of understanding and solving crimes.

 Forensic Science Courses after 12th Career Scope, Salary, Eligibility & Admission